prateek3255/blog/src/blog/using-environment-variables-with-webpack.md

 This way, linters like [ESLint](https://eslint.org/) or compilers like [TypeScript](https://www.typescriptlang.org/) would prevent you from spelling mistakes, and you would get [nifty auto-complete while importing these variables with editors like VSCode](https://code.visualstudio.com/docs/editor/intellisense).

-<h2 id="using-different-env-for-production-and-development">Using different .env files for production and development environments</h2>
+{% headingWithLink "Using different .env files for production and development environments" %}

 When using environment variables, you might need to use different values for some keys depending on whether you are in a development or production environment.